-Around tax-season, the common goal is getting the most out of your tax-refunds, although, all the IRS tax literature crammed with ever-changing tax laws, tax credits and deductions that you have to learn feels like an over-load of information.
-E-filing has made tax preparation simpler and is quickly becoming the norm–eight out of 10 taxpayers now e-file their returns according to the IRS.
+Around tax-season, the common goal is getting the most out of your tax-refunds.
+Although, IRS tax literature crammed with ever-changing tax laws feel like an over-load of information.
+However, E-filing has made tax preparation simpler and is quickly becoming the norm–eight out of 10 taxpayers now e-file their returns according to the IRS.
 While professional advice is helpful and ensures that you get all the tax breaks specific to your situation, e-filing saves the extra bucks and provides a more speedy and accurate refund.
 If you prefer the advice, H&R Block reviews refunds for free at some branches if it was prepared on their website.
 Just in case, remember these quick tips from the (IRS) when e-filing for your taxes.

 - Earned Income Tax Credits (EITC) are helpful for low-income families earning $49,078 or less.
 The amount you receive varies depending on your level of income and the number of dependents you support.
 The Internal Revenue Service (IRS) estimates that four out of five eligible workers and families get the credit.
 One in five people miss out on the credit because of failure to claim it or to file for taxes at all.
 Last year, the average EITC amount was around $2,200.
 Check the IRS website to see if you qualify by visiting IRS.gov.